Today: Your potential is expanding – I Ching

 Today: I Ching

-Today: Deliverance – from the I Ching
+Today: Be strong within, peaceful without – from the I Ching

 Read the text from Richard Wilhelm's translation of the I Ching